 Our improved understanding of pain science has helped us to better appreciate the benefits of our treatment for these patients.
 Current data and emerging recommendations support our approach for chronic-pain patient assessment: evaluating current pain levels, monitoring anxiety/fear related to activity and movement, specific/general movement pattern analysis, strength and muscle control assessment, as well as evaluation of coping mechanisms and pain behaviors.
 Revised recommendations for care continue to support restoring movement to restricted areas, correction of faulty movement patterns, muscle control exercises, and positive goal driven re-introduction of life, work, and sports or fitness activities.

 There are a few notable recommendation changes, such as: a reduced emphasis on passive treatments, in favor of specifically-selected and carefully- graded exercises designed to improve control of corrected movement patterns.
 The overall goal is to restore efficient movement and control of pain to our patients.

 Chronic pain is difficult to treat and vastly more unpleasant to endure.
 Since an ounce of prevention is worth a pound of cure, one of our goals as a practice is to provide comprehensive care for patients to help prevent the development of chronic pain and return you to an active life!

 For those with any type of chronic pain, we offer comprehensive assessment and treatment that embraces the best and most current science and practice recommendations.
 If you or someone you know experiences chronic pain and is missing out on sports, hobbies, or life, let us assist you in regaining control of your life and health.
-Our 15 committed providers in 5 locations are eager to help.
+Our caring and committed providers are eager to help.
 Don’t make chronic pain a life sentence – contact us today!